yvonnefroehlich/gmt-pygmt-plotting/README.md

 ## Requirements

-For the required versions please have a look at the note for the single folders in the content section.
+For the required versions, please have a look at the note for the single folders in the content section.

 - [PyGMT](https://www.pygmt.org/latest/), [GMT](https://www.generic-mapping-tools.org/)
 - [Python](https://www.python.org/), [NumPy](https://numpy.org/) <!---, [Pandas]()-->